 Our messages to businesses on the Internet are straightforward -- e.g., don't lie or make misleading statements; don't make product or earnings claims that you can't support; don't mislead consumers with unrealistic testimonials.
 The difficulty lies in finding a way to get these basic messages to new entrepreneurs who may have no prior business or advertising experience.
-Surf Days help us overcome this hurdle, but in addition, we have put together a "road show" that our ten regional offices can use in their local communities to help explain how basic legal principles apply on the Internet.
-The Commission also is preparing a business guide for Internet entrepreneurs and a continuing legal education ("CLE") course for lawyers who counsel new Internet businesses.
-Finally, the Commission is going directly to the computer industry for help.
-In July, Commission representatives met with Silicon Valley executives at Stanford University's Technology and Business Strategy Summit '97, and asked them to lend us their contacts and marketing expertise in order to reach new Internet entrepreneurs.
+Surf Days help us overcome this hurdle, but we also reach out to the business community in other ways.
+Commission staff have prepared continuing legal education ("CLE") materials for lawyers who counsel new Internet businesses.
+In addition, the Commission has developed a business guide for Internet entrepreneurs, already available online and soon to be printed under the title "Advertising and Marketing on the Internet: The Rules of the Road."
+The Commission is going directly to the computer industry for help as well.
+Last July, Commission representatives met with Silicon Valley executives at Stanford University's Technology and Business Strategy Summit '97, and asked them to lend us their contacts and marketing expertise in order to reach new Internet entrepreneurs and consumers.
+This type of outreach has resulted in invitations to speak at several national Internet conventions and local business conferences about how basic legal principles apply online.
+Our outreach also has resulted in educational partnerships with new trade organizations such as the Internet Service Providers Consortium, a national association of small and medium-sized access providers.